raspberrypilearning/create-your-own-world/en/step_3.md

 --- hints ---
 --- hint ---
-To move up, you change y by 2 - this means you add on 2 to the y coordinate of the player.
+To move up, you change y by 2.
+This means you add on 2 to the y coordinate of the player.
 What would you have to do to the y coordinate to move the player down?

+To move left, you change x by -2.
+This means you take away 2 from the x coordinate of the player.
+What would you have to do to the x coordinate to move the player right?
 --- /hint ---
 --- hint ---
 Here are the blocks you will need to be able to move down and right